Crazyminer34/builders-void/README.md

 - Adds a "Void Pearl" to teleport to and from said dimension.
 - A 3x3 Obsidian platform is generated at the void dimension teleport location if there's no solid ground present.
 - Each player is allocated a unique position in the void dimension to allow for independent bases to be created.
+- Record the player's current dimension and position when teleporting to the void and return them there when teleporting back.

 ## Planned Features

 - Add the ability to craft a variation of the Void Pearl that allows other players to teleport to the same location in the void dimension.
 - Add various settings to the void dimension, such as eternal daylight, disabling mob spawning, etc.
-- Return the player to the previous dimension and position on teleporting.

 ## Credits
 _In alphabetical order_